Updated on December 12, 2022

 Also Great: Liingo

-Best Place to Buy Contacts: 1800 Contacts
+Best Place to Buy Contacts: Discount Contacts

 How to Take Out Contacts Safely (Step-by-Step Instructions)

-1. Wash your hands thoroughly and dry them with a lint free cloth.
+1. Wash your hands thoroughly and dry them with a lint-free cloth.

 2. Using the middle finger of your dominant hand, gently pull down your lower eyelid on one eye and look up.

-3. Using the index finger of the same hand, gently slide the lens down to the white part of your eye.
+3. Using the index finger of the same hand, gently slide the contact lens down to the white part of your eye.

-4. Once you’ve slid it down, gently pinch the lens with your thumb and index finger.
+4. Once you’ve slid it down, gently pinch the contact lens with your thumb and index finger.
 Pull it away from your eye.

 7. Repeat each step with your other eye.